Finding Efficient Region in The Plane with Line segments: Abstract

 \section{Abstract}

-We propose and study a new class of problem, called finding achievable region (FAR).
 Let $\mathscr O$ be a set of $n$ disjoint obstacles in $\mathbb{R}^2$, $\mathscr M$ be a moving object.
 Let $s$ and $l$ denote the starting point and maximum path length of the moving object $\mathscr M$, respectively.
-Given a point $p$ in $\mathbb{R}^2$, we say the point $p$ is achievable for $\mathscr M$ such that $\pi(s,p)\leq l$, where $\pi(\cdot)$ denotes the shortest path length in the presence of obstacles.
-The FAR problem is to find a region $\mathscr R$ such that, for any point $p\in \mathbb{R}^2$, if it is achievable for $\mathscr M$, then $p\in \mathscr R$; otherwise, $p\notin \mathscr R$.
-The FAR problem has a variety of applications ranging from location-based service, probabilistic answer on uncertain data, to moving target search.
+Given a point $p$ in ${R}^2$, we say the point $p$ is achievable for $\mathscr M$ such that $\pi(s,p)\leq l$, where $\pi(\cdot)$ denotes the shortest path length in the presence of obstacles.
+One is to find a region $\mathscr R$ such that, for any point $p\in \mathbb{R}^2$, if it is achievable for $\mathscr M$, then $p\in \mathscr R$; otherwise, $p\notin \mathscr R$.
 In this paper, we restrict our attention to the case of line-segment obstacles.
 To tackle this problem, we develop three algorithms.
 We first present a simpler-version algorithm for the sake of intuition.
 Its basic idea is to reduce our problem to computing the union of a set of circular visibility regions (CVRs).
-In order to obtain the CVRs, we adopt the spatial pruning mechanism and incorporate the idea of the {rotational plane sweep}.
-Furthermore, for most CVRs, the circles used to construct them are unavailable beforehand.
-We adopt the {visibility graph} technique to obtain those circles.
 This algorithm takes $O(n^3)$ time.
 By analysing its dominant steps, we break through its bottleneck by using the short path map (SPM) technique to obtain those circles (unavailable beforehand), yielding an $O(n^2\log n)$ algorithm.
 Owing to the finding above, the third algorithm also uses the SPM technique.
 It however, does not continue to construct the CVRs.
-Instead, it directly traverses each region of the SPM to trace the boundaries, the final algorithm obtains the $O(n\log n)$ worst case upper bound.
+Instead, it directly traverses each region of the SPM to trace the boundaries, the final algorithm obtains $O(n\log n)$ complexity.